ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 #### Advances in DNA sequencing have made it possible to rapidly sequence the genome of the plague bacterium, *Yersinia pestis*, from outbreak sources across the globe.

-#### By examining the relationships between modern plague outbreaks, researchers demonstrated that plague evolved in or near East Asia with multiple global radiations throughout history [(Morelli et al. 2010)](https://www.nature.com/articles/ng.705).
+#### By examining the relationships between modern plague outbreaks, researchers demonstrated that plague evolved [in or near East Asia]((https://doi.org/10.1038/ng.705) [<sup>8</sup>](http://localhost:4000/narratives/plagueSCDS2020Local?n=8) with multiple global radiations throughout history.

+#### The accompanying visual reproduces this finding, through the analysis of 151 DNA samples of modern *Y. pestis*.
+This analysis calculates relatedness between bacterial samples, and tracks the mutations that have occurred over time and space.
+Estimates are then provided on the possible locations of plague in the distant past, affirming the most likely regions to be in East or Central Asia.

 <!----------------------------------------------------------------------------->